dephrat/dephrat/README.md

 Hi, I'm Daniel Ephrat, and this is my Github.

-I'm looking to expand my skills in C++, so here's where I'll put some of my C++ projects.
+I'm looking to expand my skills in C++, so here's where I'll put some of my C++ projects, as well as some other things I've made.

 To contact me, use dephrat@uwaterloo.ca.